 Both the desired and undesired effects of nanoparticles are partly attributable, independent of their chemical nature, to their surface area and particle number, which are greater by orders of magnitude than those of coarser particles of the same composition.
 If we imagine dividing a cube with an edge length of 1 cm and a surface of 6 cm² into cubes with an edge length of 1 nm, the result is 1021 cubes with a total surface area of 6 000 m².
 The total mass and volume of the cubes remains unchanged, however.

 Decisions in industrial practice do not concern whether a single particle is or is not a nanoparticle.
-Instead, the question is whether a larger quantity of a product, such as a sack of a powdered ingredient for a paint, is to be regarded as a nanomaterial, and if so, what suitable protective measures must be taken.
+Rather, larger product quantities, for example a sack of a powdered ingredient for a paint, is to be be assessed for the hazard they pose, in order to consider them as nanomaterials if necessary and to take suitable protective measures.
 The European Commission Recommendations of 18 October 2011 on the definition of nanomaterial and the accompanying memorandum (MEMO/11/704) represented the (provisional) conclusion of a discussion that had lasted for several years.

 According to this memorandum, member states, Union agencies and economic operators are "invited to use" the following definition of the term "nanomaterial".
 The Commission emphasizes that this definition is based solely upon the dimensions of particles and does not constitute any indication of hazards or risks which may (or may not) be presented by a particular nanomaterial.